ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-rstudio.md

 ```
 ycrc_clean_rstudio.sh

-# or, if the above fails (enter 'y' to the prompt after confirming no RStudio sessions are running):
+# or, if the above fails to fix the problem, do:

 ycrc_clean_rstudio.sh -f

+# (enter 'y' to the prompt after confirming no RStudio sessions are running)
 ```

 This will remove any temporary files created by RStudio and allow it to start anew.